TheChymera/overlay/README.md

 # Chymeric Gentoo Overlay

 An overlay for Gentoo, with various packages used and/or maintained by [TheChymera](https://github.com/TheChymera).
-A number of the ebuilds available from this verlay are regularly copied from external sources (see respective commit mesages), and thus have a different maintainer.
+A number of the ebuilds available from this overlay are regularly copied from external sources (see respective commit mesages), and thus have a different maintainer.
 The repository structure is somewhat based on that of the *gentoo science overlay*, and we also use thin manifests.

 If you are looking for the neuroscience software packages maintained by [TheChymera](https://github.com/TheChymera), use the [NeuroGentoo overlay](https://github.com/TheChymera/neurogentoo) instead.